 Pediatric Anesthesiology Fellowship

-Clinical training takes place at the Children’s Hospital Los Angeles, a stand-alone quaternary care hospital for children consistently ranked #5 among the top Children’s Hospitals in the country by U.S. News & World Report and #1 on the West Coast.
-CHLA prides itself as being a safety-net hospital, turning no child away regardless of ability to pay.
+Clinical training takes place at the Children’s Hospital Los Angeles, a stand-alone quaternary care hospital for children consistently ranked among the top 10 children’s hospitals in the country by U.S. News & World Report, No. 1 in California and No. 1 on the West Coast.
 It is also one of the few California hospitals that American College of Surgeons Accredited Level I Pediatric Trauma Center.

 The Department Anesthesiology Critical Care Medicine (ACCM) merged in 2000 and is uniquely comprised of four divisions: anesthesiology, critical care medicine, palliative care, and pain medicine.
 The pediatric anesthesiology fellowship became accredited by the ACGME in October 2002.